QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

 \subsubsection{Electromagnetic simulations technique}

-We have simulated the field produced at the mouth of the QUBIC corrugated horn using an electromagnetic mode-matching technique \cite{clarricoats}, depicted schematically in Figure~\ref{fig_mode_matching}.
-This technique regards the corrugated structure as a sequence of smooth walled cylindrical waveguide sections, each of which can support a set of propagating TE and TM modes.
+We have simulated the fields propagating from the \newb{waveguide} to the aperture of the QUBIC corrugated horn using the electromagnetic mode-matching technique \newc{\cite{james1981,clarricoats}}, depicted schematically in figure~\ref{fig_mode_matching}.
+This technique regards the corrugated structure as a sequence of smooth walled cylindrical \newb{waveguide} sections, each of which can support a set of propagating transverse electric (TE) and transverse magnetic (TM) modes.
 At each corrugation the sudden change in the radius results in a scattering of power into backward propagating reflected modes in the left-hand side guide segment and forward propagating transmitted modes in the right-hand segment.

 The power coupling between modes is given by the overlap integral $\int e_{n,l}\, h_{m,r}\, dA$, where $e_{n,l}$ is the transverse electric field of mode $n$ on the left-hand side of the junction, $h_{m,r}$ is the magnetic field of mode $m$ on the right-hand side of the junction and $dA$ is a surface element on the transverse plane.
-The modes are then propagated through the length of waveguide section to the next scattering junction where the overlap integral between the modal components is computed again.
+The modes are then propagated through the length of \newb{waveguide} section to the next scattering junction where the overlap integral between the modal components is computed again.

 If $\vec A$ and $\vec C$ are column vectors of the mode coefficients of the fields incident from the left and the right, and $\vec B$ and $\vec D$ are the mode coefficients of the resulting reflected fields, then their relationship is described using a scattering matrix, $\mathbf{S}$: